|UCAS code||See course combinations||Duration||4 years with a year abroad (BA)|

 Courses including beginners’ Russian are slightly different, as they are the only courses with a prescribed year abroad option.
-Students have to take an 8-month Russian Language Undergraduate Studies course in Yaroslavl (www.rlus.co.uk) during their second year.
+Students have to take a 7-month Russian Language Undergraduate Studies course in Yaroslavl (www.rlus.co.uk) during their second year.
 Students will not incur an additional course fee, however, they will be liable for additional administration and visa fees.
 For students starting their year abroad in 2021 the combined fee for these is £145.
 A living costs grant may also be available, subject to Oxford’s participation in the global Turing scheme, the UK's successor programme to Erasmus+.

 To see the KIS data for each course click on the UCAS course code below.